 Fig: The principle working of Hard Armour Panel

 Let’s better understand the materials that are employed for manufacturing Hard body armour:

 1. Polyethylene Armour:

-Polyethylene based armour has ultra-high molecular weight.
-The body armour used has a fibre-reinforced composite material and is well suited for ballistic protection.
-To achieve this strength, it follows a process of cross-linking the unidirectional ultra-high molecular weight polyethylene (UHMWPE) over high density polyethylene (HDPE) thus gaining high specific strength and modulus.
+Polyethylene-based armour has ultra-high molecular weight.
+The body armour used has a fiber-reinforced composite material and is well suited for ballistic protection.
+To achieve this strength, it follows a process of cross-linking the unidirectional ultra-high molecular weight polyethylene (UHMWPE) over high-density polyethylene (HDPE) thus gaining high specific strength and modulus.

 Here are some benefits of using Polyethylene Armour:

 i) They offer protection from high-caliber rifles due to their inert long polymeric chains that are able to provide excellent impact energy absorption without facing any fractures.